 The Modern Languages department provides the opportunity to study languages other than English.
 Professors as well as students use the target language as much as the level of the course permits.
 Language study is complemented by learning about the cultures in which the language is spoken.
-In addition, courses on literature and civilization are offered.
+In addition, courses on literature and civilization are offered (see list of courses under the Literatures, Cultures and Civilizations section).
 Knowledge of other languages and cultures is increasingly important for economic and social reasons.

-The language courses required at Onondaga vary according to the high school background of individual students.
+Placement in language courses varies according to the high school background of individual students.

-ENG 103-104 Freshman Composition and Literature I and II (ENG 099, a non-credi
+ENG 103-104 Freshman Composition and Literature I and II (ENG 099, a non-credit

 course, may be required.)
 6

 English elective 1 3

 Social Science electives

 (must include 6 credits of History) 12

-Laboratory Science electives 7-8
+Science electives with Laboratory 7-8

 Mathematics elective 3

 Philosophy elective 3

 Fine Arts elective 3

 Humanities electives 2 6

 Global Awareness: Multicultural/

 International Perspective elective 3 3

 Language electives 6

 General electives 9

 Physical Education Activities 2

 Health elective 1

-Total Program Credits: 64
+Total Program Credits: 64-65

-- 1. English electives are to be chosen from 200 level literature courses (ENG 203, 204, 209, 210, 213, 221, 222, 223, 224, 225, 226, 230, 241, 245) - Approved Humanities electives include: Art history (non-studio), CIN, COM, ENG, 3-credit MUS (non-studio) and PHI. - 3.
-See Global Awareness courses list on page 42.
+- 1. English electives are to be chosen from 200 level literature courses (ENG 203, 204, 209, 210, 213, 215, 216, 217, 221, 222, 223, 224, 225, 226, 228, 229, 230, 231, 233, 239, 241, 245, 250, 282) - Approved Humanities electives include: Art history (non-studio), CIN, COM, ENG, 3-credit MUS (non-studio) and PHI. - 3.
+See Global Awareness courses list on page 45.